SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"It'll be enough when you get the help you need, when you tell your friends how you really are.
 You can't stop now.
 We finally made a smidgen of progress and you want a break, that is not how this should work."*

 Pinkie practically yells through tears.
 "It's not that easy!
-I can't just go up to Fluttershy and say, 'Hey, Fluttershy, I've been secretly miserable and faking my smile and happiness for you and all our friends for the past few years or so.'
+I can't just go up to Fluttershy and say, 'Hey, Fluttershy, I've been secretly miserable and faking my smile and happiness for you and all our friends for the past few years.'
 I tried to talk to her and I couldn't even say a single word."

 *"You have to push through that.
 I know it will be hard, but you have to.
 You have to…"*